mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `impl_url`

-An optional changeset/commit URL for the revision which implemented the feature in the source code, or the URL to the bug tracking the implementation, for the associated browser.
-The presence of an `impl_url` value indicates that the associated browser has implemented the feature or intends to implement the feature.

-For changeset/commit URLs, this is typically a https://trac.webkit.org/changeset/, https://hg.mozilla.org/mozilla-central/rev/, or https://crrev.com/ URL for a changeset with a subject line that will typically be something of the form _"Implement [feature]"_, _"Support [feature]"_, or _"Enable [feature]"_.
-For bug URLs, this is typically a https://webkit.org/b/, https://bugzil.la/, https://crbug.com/, or https://github.com/GoogleChromeLabs/chromium-bidi/issues/ URL indicating an intent to implement and ship the feature.
+A URL or array of URLs linking to the bug or issue that tracks the implementation of this feature.

 #### `notes`

-A string or `array` of strings containing additional information.
+A string or `array` of strings containing additional information about the feature's support.
 If there is only one entry, the value of `notes` must simply be a string instead of an array.

 Example: